 A stroke happens when the blood supply to the brain stops suddenly.
-This can cause permanent damage.
+After a few minutes without oxygen and food from your blood, your brain begins to suffer damage.
 If you think someone is having a stroke, ring 111 immediately.
 If treatment is started within a few hours, permanent damage can be avoided.

 What is a stroke?